vseloved/cl-nlp/docs/user-guide/examples/eng-pos-tagger.md

-# How to write an English POS tagger with CL-NLP
+## How to write an English POS tagger with CL-NLP

-## State-of-the-art
+---

 The problem of POS tagging is a sequence labeling task: assign each word in a sentence the correct part of speech.